 Mark Abbott is a Managing Director at Raymond James; he is responsible for the firm’s European businesses including equity research, asset management and wealth management.

 Eugenio J. Alemán, Ph.D.Director and Senior Economist at Wells Fargo

 Eugenio J. Alemán is a director and senior economist at Wells Fargo.
 He forecasts national, regional, and international economic trends.

 Sara Banaszak has 20 years of experience in the energy sector, spanning public policy, consulting and corporate advisory roles.
 Currently serving as a senior federal affairs adviser for ExxonMobil in Washington D.C., Sara also held senior adviser roles on the company’s corporate issues teams and with its gas and power marketing division.

 Luke Bencie is the Managing Director of Security Management International (SMI) and the author of “Among Enemies: Counter-Espionage for the Business Traveler”, “Global Security Consulting: How to Build a Thriving International Practice”, and “The Clandestine Consultant: Kings, Sheiks, Warlord and Dictators.”

-Mr. Bunting is a scientist, serial entrepreneur and educator and walks easily between private enterprise, government and academic spheres making him a true “bridge” person.
-He is the CEO of Waterstone Strategies; a business-consulting firm that assists its early stage high technology clients plan and executes their business and funding strategies.
-Waterstone has helped its clients in securing over $300,000,000 in new capital.
+Robert.
+(Bob) F. Bunting is a scientist and serial entrepreneur, high technology start up expert and educator.
+He is the CEO of Waterstone Strategies; a business-consulting firm that assists its early stage high technology clients plans and executes their business and funding strategies.
+Waterstone Strategies Inc. is the publisher of Bob’s Stock Market Weather Forecast Newsletter.

 Jorge DuanyDirector, Cuban Research Institute and Professor, Florida International University